dotty-staging/Numbers/README.md

 ## building

-The project builds with [sbt](http://www.scala-sbt.org/) against Scala 2.11 and 2.10.
+The project builds with [sbt](http://www.scala-sbt.org/) against Scala 2.12, 2.11.

 To compile `sbt compile`.
 To test, `sbt test`.
 For the API docs, `sbt doc`.